SAP Table Change Logging: Configuration, Security Risks, and Auditing

-Why Table Change Logging is Good for SAP System Security
+Why Table Change Logging is Important for SAP Security

-1. Transparency: It provides a clear audit trail of who changed what and when.
+• Transparency: Creates a clear, immutable audit trail of who changed what and when.

-4. Compliance: Supports regulatory requirements for data change tracking.
+• Compliance: Supports regulatory requirements (SOX, GDPR) for data change tracking.

-By implementing Table Change Logging, organizations can maintain the integrity of their SAP systems, even when faced with necessary direct table edits.
+By implementing Table Change Logging, organizations can maintain the integrity of their SAP systems, even when faced with necessary direct table edits in production or customizing environments.

 How Table Change Logging Works in SAP

-1. Targeted Tracking: Focus on the SAP tables that can impact your system’s structure.
+• Targeted Tracking: It focuses on specific SAP tables (defined by rec/client) that impact your system’s configuration and integrity.

-2. Risk Mitigation: Catch unauthorized or incorrect changes before they cause problems.
+• Risk Mitigation: It captures unauthorized or incorrect changes (e.g., direct table edits via SM30) before they cause system outages.

-• First, SAP Note 1916 refers to the older releases of SAP and is out of date.
+• SAP Note 1916: Refers to older releases and is generally considered obsolete.

 Prerequisites for Table Change Logging